-U.S. Senators Charles E. Schumer and Kristen Gillibrand today announced $587,880 in federal funding for two Rochester- Finger Lakes region airports.
+U.S. Senators Charles E. Schumer and Kirsten Gillibrand today announced $587,880 in federal funding for two Rochester- Finger Lakes region airports.
 This funding was allocated through the U.S. Department of Transportation’s (DOT) Federal Aviation Administration (FAA).
 These funds will provide the Dansville Municipal Airport in Livingston County with $346,500 and the Canandaigua Airport in Ontario County with $241,380.
 These federal funds will be used to invest in updating Airport Master Plans, which are long-term study evaluations that help determine what current and future upgrades are needed to help airports meet aviation demands.

 “This funding is critical for helping our Rochester- Finger Lakes Region airports determine what facility upgrades they will need to meet demand and ensure the highest level of safety and efficiency for passengers and pilots,” said Senator Schumer.
 “Keeping our airports in top-notch shape is crucial to attracting business and tourism to the region.”